 BFSI industry can make use of AI/ML capabilities for better customer experience and to enable 24/7 customer interactions.
 Artificial intelligence and machine learning applications are helpful to extract meaningful insights from the raw data sets.
 This insightful information can be used to solve complex data-driven problems in the BFSI sector.

 For more details, refer RP’s blog: https://datafai.com/banking-and-financial-services/

-Customer Service Amazon
+Leading ML and Analytics for Customer Service Amazon